nixzhu/Coolie/README.md

 ## License

-Coolie is available under the [MIT License][mitLink] license.
+Coolie is available under the [MIT License][mitLink].
 See the LICENSE file for more info.
 [mitLink]:http://opensource.org/licenses/MIT